jakobkmar/hglabor-kits/readme.md

 implementation("net.axay:hglabor-kits:$version")
 ```

-The hglabor-kits also depends on [spigot-language-kotlin](https://github.com/bluefireoly/spigot-language-kotlin)
+hglabor-kits also depends on [spigot-language-kotlin](https://github.com/bluefireoly/spigot-language-kotlin)
 and [KSpigot](https://github.com/bluefireoly/KSpigot).

 Make sure to add `spigot-language-kotlin` as a "compileOnly" dependency and provide its plugin at runtime.
 Also, do not